DavidvanZyl/movieApp/README.md

 [NodeJS](https://nodejs.org/en/) - The node package manager, Yarn should work fine too if you prefer it.

+Head over to [OMBD](http://omdbapi.com/) and get an API KEY, it goes at the top of `src/api/api.js`.

 ### Installing

 Once you've downloaded or cloned the repo all you need to do is run: